logological/logological.org/content/pages/heria.md

 * Tristan Miller.
 [Preparing Horizon Europe proposals in LaTeX with heria.](https://tug.org/TUGboat/tb45-1/tb139miller-horizon.html) _[TUGboat: The Communications of the TeX Users Group](https://tug.org/TUGboat/)_, 45(1):59–64, 2024.
 ISSN 0896-3207.
 DOI: [10.47397/tb/45-1/tb139miller-horizon](https://dx.doi.org/10.47397/tb/45-1/tb139miller-horizon).

+Please cite this journal article if you want to refer to `heria` in a publication.

 ## Development

 You can visit the